Kanban vs Scrum: Which One Is the Better Approach to Use in 2024?

 • Limit work in progress (WIP)

-When you limit work in progress, it helps teams to complete the work at hand before moving to the next one.
-Thus, it’s essential for the work in progress to be marked as done so new tasks can be pulled in by the team.
+When you limit work in progress, it helps teams to complete the job at hand before moving to the next one.
+Thus, the work in progress needs to be marked as done so new tasks can be pulled in by the team.

 • Manage the flow of work